sd18fall/mini-project-4-interactive-visualization-bailey-and-miguel/.ipynb_checkpoints/README-checkpoint.md

 3. Download all files in the directory

-4. Run the brick_breaker.py file
+4. Run the piano.py file (WHILE the Sonic Pi app is open)

+5. Once the Piano pops up press keys on your keyboard (a through m) and sounds will play and the keys will light up